rodmontgt/idTabs/README.md

 It makes adding tabs into a blog super simple.
 But it can also open the door to endless possiblities.

-Getting started is easy, just download the program above, and copy and paste the following code into the `<head>`
+Getting started is easy, just copy and paste the following code into the `<head>`

     <script src='https://cdn.rawgit.com/rodmontgt/idTabs/master/idTabs-stramaxon.js' type='text/javascript'/>